Beatie Deutsch: In popular culture

 On December 28, 2024, a documentary film about Beatie Deutsch, Marathon Mom, made its debut at the Jerusalem Film Festival.
 The movie follows Deutsch as she chases her chance to represent Israel at the 2020 Summer Olympics.

+In a 2024 Associated Press feature on faith and elite sports, Deutsch said she saw a close connection between running and religious belief.
+The AP reported that injuries kept her from qualifying for the Paris Games, but that she had resumed training with the next World Championships and the 2028 Summer Olympics in Los Angeles as goals.